sewenew/redis-plus-plus/README.md

 - When the master is down, *redis-plus-plus* losts connection to it.
 In this case, if you try to send commands to this master, *redis-plus-plus* will try to update slot-node mapping from other nodes.
 If the mapping remains unchanged, i.e. new master hasn't been elected yet, it fails to send command to Redis Cluster and throws exception.
 - When the new master has been elected, the slot-node mapping will be updated by the cluster.
 In this case, if you send commands to the cluster, *redis-plus-plus* can get an update-to-date mapping, and sends commands to the new master.

+Since redis-plus-plus 1.3.13, it also updates the slot-node mapping every `ClusterOptions::slot_map_refresh_interval` time interval (by default, it updates every 10 seconds).

 ### Redis Sentinel

 [Redis Sentinel provides high availability for Redis](https://redis.io/topics/sentinel).
 If Redis master is down, Redis Sentinels will elect a new master from slaves, i.e. failover.
 Besides, Redis Sentinel can also act like a configuration provider for clients, and clients can query master or slave address from Redis Sentinel.
 So that if a failover occurs, clients can ask the new master address from Redis Sentinel.